Hironori-Sushiki-S11/RSA-2048-Collapse-S11/IKERUSIKI_Theory_Final_Edition.md

 ### Objective

-Application002 evaluates the scalability of the completed IKERUSIKI mathematical framework on large integers.
+Unlike Application001, which focuses on RSA-oriented structural reconstruction, Application002 evaluates the scalability of the completed IKERUSIKI mathematical framework on large integers.

-Unlike Application 1, which focuses on RSA-oriented structural reconstruction, this experiment evaluates computational behavior as the integer size increases.

 ---

 ### Experimental Configuration